alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 Once your department, agency or team has an org account, you will need a personal account.
 Ask your [org manager](orgs_spaces_users.html#org-manager) to authorise the creation of your personal account.

-The GOV.UK PaaS is hosted in two independent regions, London and Ireland.
-The GOV.UK PaaS team creates new accounts in the London region unless you request otherwise.
+The GOV.UK PaaS is hosted in 2 independent regions, London and Ireland.

+By default, the GOV.UK PaaS team creates new accounts in the London region unless you request otherwise during sign up.

 To provide you with an account, we need to store some personal data about you.
 Please see our [privacy notice](https://www.cloud.service.gov.uk/privacy-notice) for details.

-Once you have a personal account, you can access either the [London](https://admin.london.cloud.service.gov.uk/) or the [Ireland](https://admin.cloud.service.gov.uk/) GOV.UK PaaS admin tool (requires sign in), depending on which region your org is hosted in.
-This tool allows you to, depending on your user role permissions, view and manage your [orgs](orgs_spaces_users.html#organisations), [spaces](orgs_spaces_users.html#spaces) and [users](orgs_spaces_users.html#users-and-user-roles) without using the command line.
+Once you have a personal account, you can access the GOV.UK PaaS admin tool for either the [London](https://admin.london.cloud.service.gov.uk/) or the [Ireland](https://admin.cloud.service.gov.uk/) region (requires sign in).
+This tool allows you to view and manage your [orgs](orgs_spaces_users.html#organisations), [spaces](orgs_spaces_users.html#spaces) and [users](orgs_spaces_users.html#users-and-user-roles) without using the command line.
+Your level of access depends on your user role permissions.

 Contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.

-## Set up command line
+## Set up the Cloud Foundry command line

 GOV.UK PaaS is hosted on [Cloud Foundry](https://www.cloudfoundry.org/) [external link].
 You must use the Cloud Foundry command line interface (CLI) to manage your apps hosted on the GOV.UK PaaS.
 To set it up: